 Substack is a subscription newsletter service popular among independent journalists and writers.

-Launched in 2017, this paid, email newsletter publishing platform may earn money for authors by helping them turn their subscribers into paying customers.
-Integrating Stripe, and a website that can host free and subscriber-only content, it has been adopted by several notable authors including Salman Rushdie, Roxane Gay, George Saunders, Joyce Carol Oates, and others.
+Launched in 2017, this free, email newsletter publishing platform may earn money for authors by helping them turn their subscribers into paying customers.
+Integrating Stripe, and a website that can host free and subscriber-only content, Substack has been adopted by several notable authors including Salman Rushdie, Roxane Gay, George Saunders, Joyce Carol Oates, and others.
 Local news reporters from all over the world are on Substack.

 It’s free to sign up and start publishing.
 Substack provides the means to import your content and mailing lists from Mailchimp, WordPress, Tinyletter, Revue, Medium, Tumblr, and even some custom web pages.
 Choose which posts you publish as free or only for paid subscribers.
 Writers keep 90% of their revenue minus credit card fees.